Blackpool Corporation No. 40

 Car number 40 was the last open-balcony tram to operate in Britain by the time of its withdrawal on 12 January 1963 and shortly after this it was transported to Crich (on 3rd – 5th October) to embark on a new career in preservation.
 After entering service as one of the ‘workhorses’ of the Crich fleet in 1964, the car was given a thorough overhaul in 1983 / 1984, which saw it being largely restored to 1931 external condition, replete with red livery, just in time for it to serve as the flagship tram in Blackpool Tramway’s centenary celebrations of 1985.

-While at Crich Blackpool 40 has been one of the most intensively used trams of the fleet and by the end of 2014 had covered a total of over 40,500 miles: more than any other tramcar!
+While at Crich Blackpool 40 has been one of the most intensively used trams of the fleet and by the end of 2017 had covered a total of 43,866 miles: more than any other tramcar in the fleet!

 - Type of tram